 Considerations for Your Donations

-It’s that time of year when giving and sharing are on our minds.
-We open our hearts and wallets to do good for others.
+In this trying time, most people are thinking of ways to help.
+What can we do?
+How can we contribute to a solution and not be a part of the problem?
+Commonly, we open our hearts and wallets to do good for others.
 Today donation/charity-based crowdfunding is easy; the process of supporting your favorite cause is a simple as a few clicks of the finger, but before you click donate, check out the nonprofit’s efforts and impacts.

 Both Guidestar https://www.guidestar.org/Home.aspx and Charity Navigator https://www.charitynavigator.org/ provide information about how well an organization is well managed.
 Both of these organizations report a fair and accurate picture of overhead costs, transparency, and executive pay.
 They’re neutral when it comes to presenting accurate information about how well the administrative side of the organization performs.